 Need surgery?
 Do your research!

 Before agreeing to any surgery, discuss the benefits and risk for all available treatment options.
-If you’re considering robotic-assisted surgery, learn as much as you can about the dangers of robotic-assisted surgery for the procedure you need. \
+Moreover, if you’re considering robotic-assisted surgery, learn as much as you can about the dangers of robotic-assisted surgery for the procedure you need.

 Ask potential surgeons these questions: